-During tests the thermal vacuum chamber was kept at high vacuum ( $\approx 10^{-7}$ Torr), and to guarantee that the thermal loads originated only from the lamps, the chamber was kept at a temperature of $-180^{\circ}$ C. Several tests were carried out varying equally the wattage of the lamps.
+During tests, the thermal vacuum chamber was kept at high vacuum ( $\cong 10^{-7}$ Torr), and to guarantee that the thermal loads originated only from the lamps the chamber was kept at a temperature of $-180^{\circ}$ C. Several tests were carried out varying equally the wattage of the lamps.
 A Tectrol DC power source of 500W, Fig 6, was used to control the wattage, and 56 thermocouples TT-T-30, HP 3054 scanner and a Pentium 166MMX computer were used to obtain temperature data from each of the radiometers.
 The LIT data acquisition system handles 500 measuring channels with acquisition at 30 seconds intervals.

-Figure 6: Power supply (one for each lamp).
+Figure 6: Power supplies (four sources to four lamps).